pikvm/pikvm/docs/wifi.md

 # Setting up Wi-Fi

+!!! warning "This is for ADVANCED Users, for non advanced users please follow [this guide](first_steps.md).

 !!! tip
     There is nothing more reliable than wired Ethernet, so it's better to use it.
 Wi-Fi with the steel case (on PiKVM V3 and V4) results in poor performance.
 But who are we to stop you... :)